nervosnetwork/docs/docs/basic-concepts/prerequisites.md

 title: Prerequisites
 ---

-Here are some of the information you should be familiar with for being a blockchain developer.
+Here are some of the information you should be familiar with before you start your journey as a cool blockchain developer.

 ## Bitcoin's UTXO Model
 ## Public Key Cryptography